 Their participation in the legal process - whether due to their indigence or the exercise of their legal right to so proceed - places a huge burden on the court system.
-Our support for our criminal public defender system, our civil legal services providers, the several pro bono programs, and the innovative programs and services offered by and through the Access to Justice Commission, deserve our support.
+Our support for our criminal public defender system, our civil legal services providers, the several pro bono programs, and the innovative programs and services offered by and through the Access to Justice Commission is critical.

 Our Code of Professional Conduct, Rule 6.1, calls upon each of us to provide at least 50 hours of pro bono service per year and to contribute our financial resources to organizations that provide legal services to the poor.
-The Arkansas Bar does an excellent job of providing pro bono service.
+Arkansas attorneys do an excellent job of providing pro bono service.
 The public is not aware of the pro bono service you provide.
 You have a great story to tell and that story needs to be told.
-We have the best judicial system in the world, but if a person cannot walk through those courtroom doors because of their economic status, or race, then having the best judicial system in the world means absolutely nothing to them if they are unable to access it.
+We have the best judicial system in the world, but if a person cannot access the system, then having the best judicial system in the world means absolutely nothing.
 We have to do better.